-- During this review, we take another look at all of the information about your case.
-We check to see if we were following all the rules when we set the date for ending the plan's coverage for services you were receiving. - We will use the "fast" deadlines rather than the standard deadlines for giving you the answer to this review.
+• During this review, we take another look at all of the information about your case.
+We check to see if we were following all the rules when we set the date for ending the plan's coverage for services you were receiving.

-Step 3: We give you our decision within 72 hours after you ask for a "fast review" ("fast appeal").
+Step 3: We give you our decision within 72 hours after you ask for a "fast review"

-- If we say yes to your fast appeal, it means we have agreed with you that you need services longer, and will keep providing your covered services for as long as it is medically necessary.
+• If we say yes to your appeal, it means we have agreed with you that you need services longer, and will keep providing your covered services for as long as it is medically necessary.
 It also means that we have agreed to reimburse you for our share of the costs of care you have received since the date when we said your coverage would end.
-(You must pay your share of the costs and there may be coverage limitations that apply.) - If we say no to your fast appeal, then your coverage will end on the date we told you and we will not pay any share of the costs after this date. - If you continued to get home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after the date when we said your coverage would end, then you will have to pay the full cost of this care yourself.
+(You must pay your share of the costs and there may be coverage limitations that apply.)